kris098e/4.-semester/4. semester/programmeringssprog/Theory problems/past_exams/202206 answers.md

 composite: combinations of scalar types

 ## b
-They are equivalent when they have the same structure in memory. fx
+They are equivalent when they have the same structure. fx

 ```java
 class K {